 Four high-end townhouses are available at The River at 36th, one of the newest additions to the Live-Work-Create District.
 Beautifully finished and thoughtfully designed, these townhouses offer wide open floor plans, private covered patios, a front-facing live-work space, and spacious bedrooms.
 Their proximity to the Greenbelt and downtown make them perfect for living the urban lifestyle of Boise and Garden City.

-Located in one of the areas most up and coming subdivisions Fairview Acres, new townhomes at 36th Street Garden Plaza offer two-story floor plans with a contemporary feel and up to 1,650 square feet of living space.
+The new Canalside townhomes offer two-story floor plans with a contemporary feel and up to 1,650 square feet of living space.
 Two-car garages, three bedrooms, and gorgeous finishes make these townhouses popular and quick to be snatched up.
-The Live-Work-Create lifestyle is yours for the taking at the 36th Street Garden Plaza.
+The Live-Work-Create lifestyle is yours for the taking at the Canalside townhomes.

-Garden City Live Work Create at a Glace
+Garden City Live Work Create at a Glance

 - Location: 32nd Street to 37th Street on both sides of Chinden Blvd